bigbridge-nl/product-import/README.md

     https://myshop.com/synthetisch-kinderdekbed-4-seizoenen-kdb-18004.html

+Finally there is the case where you don't want suffixes, and where it may occur that two products switch url keys (because their names change, for example).

+Within the import session you want to temporarily allow two products to have the same url key.

+    $config->duplicateUrlKeyStrategy = ImportConfig::DUPLICATE_KEY_STRATEGY_ALLOW;

+Needless to say: be careful with this, because it can cause the corrupt state with duplicate url_keys.

 ## Url rewrites

 Entries in the table url_rewrite are automatically generated, but only if the attribute visibility is set and is not equal to ProductStoreView::VISIBILITY_NOT_VISIBLE.